agama-project/agama/autoinstallation/README.md

 ##### Tuning the Kernel

-Another type of change is changes that are necessary for a successful reboot, such as some kernel tuning or adding some remote storage that need to be mounted during boot.
+Another scenario is when you need to make some changes required for a successful reboot, such as some kernel tuning or adding some remote storage that needs to be mounted during boot.

 ``` sh